 As businesses of all sizes approach the end of the year, retailers are pushing hard to grasp their customer’s attention with effective holiday marketing campaigns and hit their end-of-the-year targets.

 However, to break through the clutter, small-to-medium businesses (SMBs) are seeking innovative ways to compete with industry giants and place their brand at the forefront of their target’s top of mind.
 Due to their practicality, SMBs usually count on less staff and less budget to build their campaigns.
-The following tips will help optimize efforts and convey value to their target audience as they prepare and forecast quick wins for this holiday season.
+The following tips will help small businesses optimize efforts and convey value to their target audience as they prepare and forecast quick wins for this holiday season.